Discover Guyana – from multi-cultured Georgetown to the great Kaieteur Falls.

 Day 13: Optional tours, transfer to airport (B)

-Check out at Cara Lodge is at midday (late check-out available at extra cost).
-Free time and transfer to Cheddi Jagan International Airport.
+Check out from Cara Lodge at midday.
+Late check-out is available at an additional cost.
+Enjoy some free time before your transfer to Cheddi Jagan International Airport.

 Prices From $6,945 / £5,646 per person